Six Essential Tips to Help Burned Out Employees

 - Incorporate brain breaks in the day.
-If an employee needs to take a 5 minutes break to breathe and get away from the desk, don’t make them feel like they’re just messing around on company time.
+If an employee needs to take a 5-minute break to breathe and get away from the desk, don’t make them feel like they’re just messing around on company time.

-- Establish and promote a solid Employee Assistance Program (EAP) that includes mental health counseling, financial counseling, addiction counseling and other services that will help them with stress they are bringing into the workplace.
+- Establish and promote a solid Employee Assistance Program (EAP) that includes mental health counseling, financial counseling, addiction counseling, and other services that will help them with the stress they are bringing into the workplace.